 - Method Eline Snel – Mindfulness for Children (Mindfulness Matters!)

-- Centre for Mindfulness Studies (MBCT, MBSR, MSC)
+- The Centre for Mindfulness Studies, Canada (MBSR, MBCT, MSC)

 - MYMind Advance Teacher Training